Rosemont (Woodville, Mississippi)

-Rosemont, also known as Rosemont Plantation, Poplar Grove or Hale House, was built in 1814 in Woodville, Mississippi.
+Rosemont, also known as Rosemont Plantation, Poplar Grove or Hale House, was built in 1814 near Woodville, Mississippi.
 It was listed on the National Register of Historic Places in 1974 and designated a Mississippi Landmark in 1987.

-The house is the family and boyhood home of Jefferson Davis, President of the Confederate States of America 1861–1866.
+The house is the family and boyhood home of Jefferson Davis, President of the Confederate States of America 1861–1865.
 It is open to the public for tours.

 It may be included within the Woodville Historic District.